AntiCopium/-rtsrs/README.md

 3. Once completed the installer should make a folder named `-rtsrs` open it and run the rtsrs.exe

+**FOR BOTH WAYS MAKE SURE TO RUN THE COMMAND /resetcase AND RESTART THE BOT**

 ## Way 2
 1. Download the source